February 12, 2018, by International students

 International Student Ambassadors: Burhan from Cyprus

 Our International Student Ambassadors provide campus tours, telephone calls and social media for international students preparing to study at Nottingham.
-Burhan Turgut is from Cyprus and is studying BEng Mechanical Engineering.
+Burhan Turgut is from Cyprus and is studying MEng Mechanical Engineering.
 Here are his thoughts on life at Nottingham.

 Why did you choose the University of Nottingham?